 A Picnic in Kåseberga

 We have an expression in Norway: “Ut på tur, aldri sur.”
 It can roughly be translated to: “On a hike – never gripe!”
 Especially if you have kids, you need to bring some candy when you go hiking to keep up the good spirits.
 Bokbacka’s trail lunch was a thermos filled with warm blueberry soup with lemon thyme.
-As a substitute to the Norwegian chocolate “Marsipanbrød” they had made a marzipan ice cream and topped it with a pine and spruce flavored granita and wood sorrel.
+As a substitute to the Norwegian chocolate “Marsipanbrød” they had made a marzipan ice cream and topped it with a pine and spruce-flavored granita and wood sorrel.
 Welcome to the forest!

 Bokbacka opened in the autumn of 2015 with little chances of a star in the Michelin guide.
 First of all, the guide had probably finished their coverage of the city already.
 Furthermore, it’s rare that the guide awards any recognition to a restaurant in the first year of opening.
 After all, consistency in quality over time is a key trait they are looking for.
 Indeed, Bokbacka was not even mentioned in the red book when they launched the Nordic Guide in February 2016.
 There’s no guarantee that Bokbacka will be awarded a star next year either – as the inspectors may want to see another year in operation.
 However, my guess is: if any new Oslo restaurant is awarded a star next year it will be Bokbacka.
 They certainly deserve one, in my opinion.

 As always, though, there’s room for improvement.
-“The tree” has been the only initial snack since the beginning.
+“The tree” has been on the menu since the beginning.
 In my opinion, they should scrap that idea for something else now.
 Although a signature, I don’t think it’s an outstanding dish.
 I like the palate cleanser: a fake oyster pearl, served in an oyster shell.
 The sphere pops in your mouth and releases its gin & tonic-flavored content.
 However, that remains unchanged since last year as well.
 The same goes for the petit four: a tasty, yet quite ordinary chocolate-coated marshmallow treat.
 Bokbacka also has a way to go still with the front of house.
 Many of them come about as a bit anonymous compared to Jones.
 Train more storytellers like him!
 He even had interesting histories related to the coffee from La Cabra in Aarhus and the Finnish brandy Jaloviina.
 If you visit Bokbacka, you might find out what they were.
 Leave me a comment if you do.